pytorch/serve/docker/README.md

 Creates a docker image with publicly available `torchserve` and `torch-model-archiver` binaries installed.

+The script first creates a base docker image `pytorch/torchserve-base:latest` and then uses that to build an image for production, dev or ci depending on the args being passed.The script deletes the base image

  - To create a CPU based image

 ```bash